-Additional benefit (provident fund): A lump sum of 5,000 ringgits.
+Additional benefit (provident fund): A lump sum of 5,000 ringgits is paid.

-Disability pension (social insurance): The pension is equal to 50% of the insured's average monthly earnings in the 24 months before the disability began plus 1% of the insured's average monthly earnings in the 24 months before the disability began for each 12-month period of contributions exceeding 24 months.
+Disability pension (social insurance): The pension is 50% to 65% of the insured's average monthly earnings in the 24 months before the disability began, depending on the number of contributions paid.

-The maximum pension is equal to 65% of the insured's average monthly earnings in the 24 months before the disability began.
+The maximum pension is 65% of the insured's average monthly earnings in the 24 months before the disability began.